projectayre/ayre/README.md

 ### AI

-All AI development to done using Torch, for better support with transformers.
+All AI development to be done using Torch [better support with transformers]

 - [ ] Sentiment Analysis on images using integrating fuzzy logic.
 - [ ] Visual Question Answering task using data from sentiment analysis.